Sin-tel/tokisona/README.md

 tokisona is a programming language for/in toki pona. programs are written in (mostly) correct toki pona sentences. `.tps` is used as the file extension for tokisona programs. (subject to change, since github thinks this is PLSQL)

-see `reference.md` for a guide on how to use it.
+see `reference.md` for a guide on how to use it. `grammar.txt` contains a description of the grammar.

 ## example
 this program produces the fibonacci numbers.